Only Native American on federal death row set to be executed

 Family and friends described Slim, a school bus driver who was approaching retirement, as gracious, spiritual and well-liked by students on her route.

-Several relatives had said they opposed Mitchell’s execution.
-But lawyers recently wrote a letter on behalf of some saying they want the sentence carried out, including because Mitchell showed no “respect for … Navajo cultural teachings that stress the sanctity of life.”
+But lawyers recently wrote a letter on behalf of other relatives — including Tiffany’s mom and Alyce Slim’s daughter, Marlene — saying they want the sentence carried out.
+They argued Mitchell showed no “respect for … Navajo cultural teachings that stress the sanctity of life.”

 Mitchell has long maintained that his accomplice, Johnny Orsinger, took the lead in the killings.
 Orsinger was a juvenile then and couldn’t be sentenced to death.
 He’s serving a life sentence in Atlanta.